utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 With this additional keyword argument being passed to the plot function, the plot function's signature also needs to support DAG usage, which makes it less comfortable to control DAG usage via the ``use_dag`` argument in the plot *configuration*.

 Instead, the **best way** of implementing DAG support is via the :py:func:`~dantro.plot_creators.pcr_ext.is_plot_func` decorator.
-It provides the following arguments that have an effect on DAG usage:
+It provides the following arguments that affect DAG usage:

 - ``use_dag``: to enable or disable DAG usage.
 Disabled by default.
 - ``required_dag_tags``: can be used to specify which tags are expected by the plot function; if these are not defined or not computed, an error will be raised.